trhacknon/EMAGNET/README.md

 </a>
 </p>

+# Please read and understand below:

+If you have been using emagnet for a while you have probably already noticed that pastebin removed all latest uploads from the main page and from archive so they can gain more money since it is required to be a pro member for get all uploads.
+A PRO membership will cost you 12€/Monthly.
+This is probably because there is so many emagnet users out there now a days and this is not OK so I am working daily on a new version so we can use emagnet as it is supposed to work after the big changes from pastebin.

+Emagnet's main_function must be built from scratch and this requires alot of small edits on other functions aswell so please be aware of this.
+I have figure out a way how all emagnet users will be able to bypass the PRO membership requirements to get access to all latest uploads again FOR FREE and I will release this new version within few days if everyhting will looks OK.

+##### Aha, so what about the current version then?

+It works fine, but you wont get all uploads on pastebin, you will get some random uploads that pastebin choosed to give us since they do not show all uploads anymore on the main page or in archive page.

+This text was added: 2020-06-06 and I will do my best to get out the new version before 2020-06-10

+Thanks for reading, patience is the key to success

+// wuseman

 ### About:

 Emagnet is a very powerful tool for it's purpose wich is to capture  email addresses and passwords from leaked databases uploaded on pastebin.
 It's almost impossible to find leaked passwords when they are out of list on pastebin.com.
 Either they have been deleted by pastebin's techs or the uploads is just one in the crowd.
 To be honest it's easier to find a needle in a haystack then find outdated uploads on pastebin with the data we want to collect.